You’ve probably heard that riding muddy trails causes damage and should be avoided, but what damage? How muddy? How do you know if a trail is muddy?

-We have two main types of soil on the Front Range – clay based and decomposed granite.
-Trail muddiness depends on a few factors – which type of soil, how well the trail was built to withstand water and water table level.
+We generally have two main types of soil on the Front Range – clay based and decomposed granite.
+Trail muddiness depends on a few factors – which type of soil, how well the trail was built to withstand water, and water table level.

 Clay Based Soils

 Clay based soils do poorly in wet conditions.
 They soak up that water and hold onto it for a while.
 Using muddy clay trails can cause deep depressions whether on foot, bike or horse.
 When the trail dries out, those depressions also stick around and next time it’s wet they collect even more water and perpetuate the cycle.
 Trail users see this mess and avoid it by going off trail, which either widens the existing trail or creates trail braiding.
 When this happens, the vegetation is destroyed and it can take several seasons to get it to grow back.

 Boulder also has a few areas of higher density clay (the worst at Marshall Mesa) which when wet creates “peanut butter” mud.
 This mud is so sticky that it can clog your drive train and even break your derailleur.

 Decomposed Granite Soil

 Decomposed granite soils are exactly what they sound like, tiny bits of granite rock.
 These areas tend to do very well under wet conditions and there’s nothing to absorb water.
 Even when these trails are wet, riding through puddles will get you splashed but the trail tread won’t be damaged.